A Call for Professional Artists

 Do not place on private property, inside businesses, or in protected natural areas.

-Placement should be respectful, visible, and easy to retrieve.
+Placement must be respectful, visible, and safe easy to retrieve.

 5. Share on Social Media (Optional but Encouraged)